 In the context of Safety Management, “risky” industries such as Rail typically apply Risk Management analysis based on the approaches of As Low As Reasonably Practicable (ALARP) or So Far As Is Reasonably Practicable (SFAIRP).
 There may be significant differences in the outcome of your risk analysis, depending on which approach is applied.
-It is very important to be clear about the reasons for these differences and the implications for risk assessments and associated management systems applied in Transport and Construction businesses.

 Contrary to what you might expect, I’m not going to begin this article with a caveat along the lines of “this information does not constitute legal advice whether express or implied…..”
 It should be clear to the reader that I am approaching this subject from 50,000 feet in the interests of increasing general knowledge, awareness and curiosity around this important subject.
 Accordingly, if you are an interested reader you should make your own independent inquires, starting with the references included in this article (and perhaps send some feedback to the author as well?)